As you probably know, I am Italian and I loooove coffee 🙂

 SOME OF THE TYPICAL ITALIAN COFFEES YOU ARE BOUND TO MEET IN ITALY

-- Caffè Normale: This is your regular shot of espresso.
+- Caffè Normale: This is your regular shot of espresso (mostly 100% Arabica or a blend of Arabica and Robusta).
 It’s typically extracting coffee using the espresso machine.
 It is achieved by passing high-pressure steam through ground coffee beans.
 Caffè normale is characteristically thicker and more concentrated than coffee brewed using alternative methods.
 Its flavor center is the crema on top, which is essentially foam with a creamy consistency.

 - Caffè Ristretto: This is just a short shot of the espresso coffee, about 3/4 of caffè normale.
 It’s made with a normal quantity of ground coffee, but the extraction utilizes half the amount of water.